 Admissions Requirements - Early College Students

-An Early College student is defined as a high school sophomore, junior or senior who has maintained a minimum cumulative 2.5 grade point average.
+An Early College student is defined as a high school junior or senior who has completed all high school requirements through the sophomore year and has maintained a minimum cumulative 2.5 grade point average.
 To be fully admitted under early college requirements, a student must:

-- Complete an Application for Early College at the online address, www.wvup.edu/apply or complete a paper application.
+- Complete an Application for Early College at the online address, www.wvup.edu/apply.

 - Submit a written approval from either the high school principal or equivalent to take college courses while a high school or secondary student, if requested.